 The question that we might be asking is, what is the solution?
 How do we avoid a second health crisis?
 How to we minimise the impact of the lockdown for those vulnerable to addiction and their loved ones?

 The important thing to remember is that support is available.
 Narcotics Anonymous and Alcoholics Anonymous meetings are still running albeit online via Zoom.
 Many of those who were in recovery prior to the pandemic are still maintaining sobriety through so called mutual aid groups.
 Some are even stating that they prefer online meetings.
 Please see the NA or AA for further information on how to access online meetings.

 You may on the other hand feel more suited to speaking to a therapist on a one to one basis.
 Many, if not all therapists I’ve interacted with over the last few weeks are offering therapy via Skype or Zoom.
 At The Practice all of our therapists are available online.
 Although unconventional under normal circumstances, online therapy is effective.
 I have continued to work with most of my previous clients and started working online with a number of new ones.
 Feedback is overwhelmingly positive so far and as a therapist I see how useful it is to have an online platform.

 Drug and alcohol addiction are often triggered by stress and anxiety.
 We are in uncertain times and many have either lost their jobs or have someone very close who has.
 Meditation has been shown by numerous studies to reduce stress and anxiety.
 There are a number of apps (Calm, Headspace, Aura or Stop, Breathe and Think) which are either free or are offering free trials during this time.
-There are also individual and group mindfulness coaching sessions available online at The Practice which you may want to try.

 Help is still available and recovery doesn’t need to stop because of the lockdown.
 In fact, it may be the case that there’s more of a reason to practice self-care and focus on getting help and support.
 Most importantly, recovery can start now.